facelessuser/Rummage/README.md

 Run build with the python you are using `python build.py -c Rummage`

-Binaries will be in the `bin` folder in your project.
+Binaries will be in the `dist` folder in your project.

 Planned Enhancements
 =======